 Exploring My Choices– copyright 2011 Linda Harrison, www.dailylivingskills.com

 Size of the Problem?– copyright 2011 Think Social Publishing, Inc.

 (To enroll, a person must meet the eligibility criteria for Pathways to Independence involvement.)

-** Scholarships are available to those participants who do not receive funding from DD Resources or DDRB.
-For more information on how to apply for these scholarships, please contact Craig Strohbeck at firstname.lastname@example.org or 314-863-0202, ext.
+** Scholarships are available to participants and families that meet the qualifications for financial assistance.
+For more information on how to apply for these scholarships, please contact Jodi Woessner at firstname.lastname@example.org or 314-863-0202, ext.
 2.

 For more information or to register, please contact the PTI office at email@example.com or 314-863-0202, ext.
 4.

 Participants held conversations about problems they see in society and discussed how to change them.
 They also wrote a letter government officials regarding lack of transportation options for people with disabilities in St. Charles.